yagutaro/dsc-significance-p-value-hbs-ds-060120/README.md

 When performing statistical analyses, rejecting or not rejecting a null hypothesis always goes along with an associated **significance level** or **p-value**.

-> p-value represents a **probability of observing your results (or something more extreme) given that the null hypothesis is true**
+> The p-value represents a **probability of observing your results (or something more extreme) given that the null hypothesis is true**

-Applied to a regression model, p-values associated with coefficients estimates indicates the probability of observing the associated coefficient given that the null-hypothesis is true.
+Applied to a regression model, p-values associated with coefficients estimates indicate the probability of observing the associated coefficient given that the null-hypothesis is true.
 As a result, very small p-values indicate that coefficients are **statistically significant**.
 A very commonly used cut-off value for the p-value is 0.05.
 If your p-value is smaller than 0.05, you would say:

 > The parameter is statistically significant at $\alpha$ level 0.05.